-Since the late 1980s, the Thruway Authority has had falcon nesting boxes installed on the main trusses of four major bridges along the Thruway system.
-The bridges are the Tappan Zee Bridge over the Hudson River, 13 miles north of New York City; the Castleton Bridge that spans the Hudson south of Albany; and the South Grand Island Bridge and the North Grand Island Bridge, both of which cross the Niagara River.
+The peregrine falcon is an endangered species in New York State.
+In the late 1980s, the Authority had falcon nesting boxes installed on the main trusses of four major bridges along the Thruway System: the Tappan Zee Bridge which crosses the Hudson River and is located 13 miles north of New York City; the Castleton Bridge, which spans the Hudson River south of Albany; and the North and South Grand Island Bridges, both of which cross the Niagara River.

 It is a symbiotic relationship.
-The bridges provide high vantage points for these birds of prey while creating a safe nesting zone away from human interference.
-The presence of the falcons keeps pigeons off the bridges which helps because pigeon droppings are harmful to the paint and steel of the structure.
+The bridges provide high vantage points for these birds of prey and create a safe nesting zone away from human interference, while the falcons keep pigeons off the bridges.
+Keeping the pigeons at bay is beneficial in increasing the life of the bridge as pigeon droppings are harmful to the paint and steel of the structure.
 Since the program's inception, the number of pigeons nesting on bridges has dramatically decreased.

-Each year approximately $23 billion nationwide is lost to invasive plant impacts to agriculture, industry, recreation, and the environment, according to the Federal Highway Administration.
-An estimated 4,600 acres of land are invaded daily by invasive plants.
+According to the Federal Highway Administration, approximately $23 billion is lost each year nationwide due to invasive plant impacts to agriculture, industry, recreation, and the environment.
+An estimated 4,600 acres of land are affected daily by invasive plants.

 Living Snow Fence Program

-Blowing and drifting snow can be a safety hazard for the traveling public on any highway.
-One way the Thruway Authority has addressed the issue is to install “living snow fences" parallel to the highway.
-Rows and clusters of willow trees and evergreens are strategically planted in areas prone to heavy snow fall and blowing and drifting snow.
+In the winter months, blowing and drifting snow can be a safety hazard for the traveling public.
+To help alleviate this issue, the Thruway Authority has installed "living snow fences" parallel to the highway.
+Rows and clusters of willow trees and evergreens were strategically planted in areas prone to heavy snow fall and blowing and drifting snow.
 These densely planted configurations trap some of the snow and dissipate blowing snow before it can collect on the highway.

-The first living snow fences were installed in 2006 in collaboration with the State University of New York, College of Environmental Science and Forestry, along the I-90 right-of-way at Exit 18A and Exit 20 in the Town of Grand Island, Erie County.
+Living snow fences were first installed in 2006, in collaboration with the State University of New York, College of Environmental Science and Forestry, along the I-90 right-of-way at Interchange 18A and Interchange 20 in the Town of Grand Island, Erie County.

-Currently there are more than 5,600 willows and 1,400 conifers located along over 18,000 feet of the Thruway right-of-way, with more potential locations identified each year.
+Currently, there are more than 5,600 willows and 1,400 conifers located along more 18,000 feet of the Thruway right-of-way, with other potential locations identified each year.

 Shoreline Stabilization Project

-To help correct the problem, the Thruway Authority – in cooperation with the State University of New York College at Buffalo – in 2006 installed heavy stone fill to protect 300 feet of the shoreline near storm water outfall drainage from I-190 in Buffalo.
+To help mitigate and correct the problem, the Thruway Authority, in cooperation with the State University of New York College at Buffalo, installed heavy stone fill to protect 300 feet of the shoreline near stormwater outfall drainage in this location.

-The shoreline stabilization will prevent further erosion and sedimentation and promote the natural restoration of valuable spawning and nursery habitat for a variety of warm water fish species and aquatic invertebrates.
+Shoreline stabilization will prevent further erosion and sedimentation while promoting the natural restoration of valuable habitat for a variety of warm water fish and aquatic invertebrates.